 23 Things They Don’t Tell You About Capitalism Summary

-1-Sentence-Summary: 23 Things They Don’t Tell You About Capitalism will help you think more clearly about our current economic state by uncovering the hidden consequences of free-market capitalism and offering solutions that could give us all a more fair world.
+1-Sentence-Summary: 23 Things They Don’t Tell You About Capitalism will help you think more clearly about the economy by uncovering the hidden consequences of free-market capitalism and offering solutions that could make the world fairer for all.

 Read in: 4 minutes